Homeowners insurance policy endorsements

 Other homeowners insurance endorsements

 There are many home insurance endorsements beyond what has been covered here.
 Some may be unique to a few niche insurers, while others are more widespread.
-When shopping for insurance coverage, consider speaking to a licensed agent from your insurance company to help you make the most of your future policy.
-If you don’t have a policy yet or are planning to switch providers, consider comparing some of the best home insurance companies to find the best coverage and rate for you.
+When shopping for insurance coverage, you could consider speaking to a licensed agent from your insurance company to help you make the most of your future policy.
+If you don’t have a policy yet or are planning to switch providers, consider comparing endorsement options from some of the best home insurance companies to find the best coverage and rate for you.

 - Functional replacement cost: Instead of replacing a specific item, this helps you replace the function of that item.
 This endorsement allows for a lower valuation of items than standard replacement costs, although it must meet roughly the same level of function as the original.